embarks/journey/README.md

 ## options
 ```
---urls       list all urls for the SUBSTANCE
+-b  --browse       all urls for the SUBSTANCE in a browsable list
 ```